 I am passionate about wellness and together with my business partner Gigi Tynan we run one of Ireland’s finest new wellness retreat businesses; Sanctuary Escape whereby we offer one day wellness retreats that include gourmet food and Pilates in bespoke venues around Ireland.

-Here, I’m sharing my tips and tricks on how to create the perfect bank holiday weekend snack – “Pickled Eggs with Paprika Yoghurt”, certainly not your conventional egg recipe but without a doubt one of my favourites.
+Here, I’m sharing my tips and tricks on how to create the perfect weekend snack – “Pickled Eggs with Paprika Yoghurt”, certainly not your conventional egg recipe but without a doubt one of my favourites.
 For anyone entertaining over the long weekend, this recipe is easy to prepare and uses the freshest ingredients, the colours and flavours will leave a lasting impression and will have everyone longing for more.
 They are super easy to make and I’m obsessed with the paprika yoghurt filling which makes the egg so incredibly delicious.
 Enjoy them on their own or serve for breakfast with guacamole or in a leafy salad for lunch.

 Pickled Eggs with Paprika Yogurt

 ● 300ml red wine vinegar

 ● 240ml water

 For Paprika Yogurt

 ● 200g Greek yogurt